Iri25/seat-reservations/README.md

 - The Java library, Apache Log4j (client and server package) was used for messages history.
 - The interaction with the user is done through a graphical interface (GUI), developed in JavaFX (fxml files are found in [views package](https://github.com/Iri25/sse-orm-project-Iri25/tree/main/TheaterCompany/client/src/main/resources/views)).

+# Key concepts:
-# Key concepts are abstraction, encapsulation, inheritance, polymorphism, validations, exceptions, alerts, mapping, reading from a database and storing from a database.
+* abstraction, encapsulation, inheritance, polymorphism, validations, exceptions, alerts, mapping, reading from a database and storing from a database.

 Desktop application for seat reservations from a theater company with a graphical interface.
 A theatrical institution provides the spectators with a system for reserving seats for performances.